d3b4g/leonids/_posts/2020-09-19-zerologin.md

 ![source-01](/img/zero2.PNG){: .align-left}

 We can use these hashes for pass-the-hash or cracking.
-As you can see this vulnerability is so simple to exploit, an unauthenticated attacker in local network is able to obtain full administrator privileges on Active Directory within few minutes.
+As you can see this vulnerability is so simple to exploit, an unauthenticated attacker on local network can obtain full administrator privileges on Active Directory within few minutes.

 ***Note:*** Please do not run the exploit in a production enviornment if you don't know how to revert the changes.